nervosnetwork/docs.nervos.org/website/docs/basics/guides/mainnet.md

 </details>

-Step 5: To run the CKB node, copy and paste the commands below into the Terminal (Mac) / Command Line (Windows):
+Step 5: To run the CKB mainnet node, copy and paste the commands below into Terminal (Mac) / Command Prompt (Windows):

 * Initialize the node (run only once)